RaulLvu/Bug-Report-Samples/README.md

 # Bug Report Samples

-Below are some Bug Report samples that I wrote while working on previous projects.
+Below are some bug report samples that I wrote while working on previous projects.

 ---------------------